Rounak-kedia/AnonCTF-2019-WriteUp/Cryptography/LOLCrypt/ReadME.md

 Hence, the algorithm is simply taking a letter subtracting its ascii value from 255 and randomly splitting that no in 4.

-Now, as we know how the algo works we can break the code using a simple [script](Solution.py) or you can solve it by hand.
+Now, as we know how the algo works we can break the code using a simple [script](Solution.py) or you can solve it by hand ;)

 The Flag is  `anonCTF{Cu5t0m_Cr7pt0_@r6_Fun}`